af83/ucengine-docs/ucectl.md

     ISO8601 formatted date (ex.
 '2010-25-12 00:00:01').

   - `metadata`:
     Organisations and meetings can hold an unlimited amount of metadata as a `key`=<value> store.
-Any arguments of the command line which are not mandatory are automatically added to the metadata of the object.
+Any arguments of the command line which are not part of the expected parameters are automatically added to the metadata of the object.

   - `conditions`:
     Just like `metadata` a list of conditions is created with all the command line arguments that are not used by the method itself.
 The list of conditions that can be used depend on the `object` and `action` used.